jlrm365/hello-world/README.md

 # hello-world
 hello-world / test
-This is an account to be able to reach a particular creator.
+This account was created to be able to reach a particular contributor.